slacgismo/buildings/README.md

 ### `get_footprint(index)`

 Get the building footprint.
-Footprint vertices are recorded with an accurage of 7.4 cos(latitude) meter.
+Footprint vertices are recorded with an accuracy of 7.4 cos(latitude) meter.

 ### `get_class(index)`